build2/libbuild2-autoconf/README.md

 2. The feature a check tries to detect is only available on one platform and is not likely to ever become available anywhere else.
-For example, a check detects presents of an idiosyncratic, OS-specific API (quite common on Mac OS) that has no counterparts on other platforms.
+For example, a check detects presence of an idiosyncratic, OS-specific API (quite common on Mac OS) that has no counterparts on other platforms.